ben-tanen/ben-tanen.github.io/_posts/2018-03-03-comparing-obama-trump-on-guns.md

 excerpt_separator: <!-- more -->
 ---

-In response to a suggestion from Franklin Leonard, the Washington Post recently published [a video](https://www.youtube.com/watch?v=uHrvODeA8-E){:target="_blank"} providing an hour-by-hour comparison of how President Obama and President Trump responded in the wake of school shootings.
+In response to a suggestion from [Franklin Leonard](https://twitter.com/franklinleonard){:target="_blank"}, the Washington Post recently published [a video](https://www.youtube.com/watch?v=uHrvODeA8-E){:target="_blank"} providing an hour-by-hour comparison of how President Obama and President Trump responded in the wake of school shootings.
 The video is a very compelling piece for comparing (and contrasting) the differences in these two presidents' approaches.

 The video did a great job juxtaposing Obama's and Trump's intraday activities and responses (comparing Obama's first day of response to Trump's, etc.), but I felt it was hard to compare the actual timing of each event.
 I decided to re-visualize <span id="footnote-1" class="footnote">this information</span> into one single timeline to (hopefully) present a slightly different effect.